Australia’s system of preferential voting gives rise to the concept of the two-party-preferred vote.

-In Australia, the two-party-preferred vote is the total number of votes received by the Australian Labor Party (ALP) versus the Coalition (Liberal & National Parties) after all preferences have been distributed.
+The two-party-preferred vote is the total number of votes received by the Australian Labor Party (ALP) versus the Coalition (Liberal & National Parties) after all preferences have been distributed.

 These totals are a combination of the primary votes (also known as “first preference” votes) and the preferences distributed from other candidates.